 While everyone experiences everyday or “normal” bouts of anxiety and depression, it becomes a problem when these episodes become severe, or last longer that a few days.

-At that point, it turns into a serious life threatening situation.
 It’s recommended that a person seeks medical help if they experience any of the following symptoms:

 - Feelings of extreme sadness, emptiness or hopelessness that seem to envelop you.